-- All applications for licenses authorized pursuant to subsections 12-43.4-401(1)(a)-(d), C.R.S., shall be made upon current forms prescribed by the Division.
+- 1. All applications for licenses authorized pursuant to subsections 12-43.4-401(1)(a)-(d), C.R.S., shall be made upon current forms prescribed by the Division.
+Applications submitted to the Division may include, but not be limited to, new business premises, individuals as Owners, transfers of ownership, change of locations, premises modifications, and changes in trade name.
 Such applications include, but are not limited to, Retail Marijuana Stores, Retail Marijuana Cultivation Facilities, Retail Marijuana Products Manufacturers, and Retail Marijuana Testing Facilities. - 2.
 A license issued by a Division to a Retail Marijuana Establishment constitutes a revocable privilege.
-The burden of proving an Applicant's qualifications for licensure rests at all times with the Applicant.

-- 3. If required by the forms supplied by the Division, each application shall identify the relevant local jurisdiction. - 4.
+The burden of proving an Applicant's qualifications for licensure rests at all times with the Applicant. - 3.
+If required by the forms supplied by the Division, each application shall identify the relevant local jurisdiction. - 4.
 Applicants must submit a complete application to the Division before it will be accepted or considered. - a.
 All applications must be complete in every material detail. - b.
-All applications must include all attachments or supplemental information required by the current forms supplied by the Division. - All applications must be accompanied by a full remittance for the whole amount of the application and license fees. - 5.
+All applications must include all attachments or supplemental information required by the current forms supplied by the Division. - c.
+All applications must be accompanied by a full remittance for the whole amount of the application and license fees. - 5.
 The Division may refuse to accept an incomplete application.